feitosa-daniel/rp-td-lifecycle/README.md

 ##### Authors: Jie Tan, Daniel Feitosa, Paris Avgeriou

-> NOTE: **Long-term storage**
-> This is a temporary repository for review.
-If the submission is accepted, we will upload its content to an archival repository that guarantees long-time storage and update the manuscript with the DOI.

 ## Description of this study

 Although Technical Debt (TD) has increasingly gained attention in recent years, most studies exploring TD are based on a single source (e.g., source code, code comments or issue trackers).